survivejs/react-book/manuscript/05_react_and_flux.md

 ### What Are Decorators?

 If you have used languages such as Java or Python before, you might be familiar with the concept.
-They are syntactical sugar that allow us to wrap classes and functions.
+They are syntactic sugar that allow us to wrap classes and functions.
 In short, they provide us a way to annotate and push logic elsewhere.
 This allows us to keep our components simple to read.
 There is a [stage 1 decorator proposal](https://github.com/wycats/javascript-decorators) for JavaScript.

 By definition a decorator is a function that returns a function.
 In the case of our connection decorator we could end up with `connect(NoteStore)(App)`.
 In decorator syntax the same would be `@connect(NoteStore)` right before `App` class declaration.